Jiaxuan-Ma/MLMD/README.md

 ---

-**Given the limitation of computational resources, we strongly recommend deploying MLMD on a local machine!!!**
+**Given the limitation of computational resources, we strongly recommend deploying MLMD on your local machine!!!**

 ## Local deploy（本地部署）